-Guide for Years of Service Awards for Employees
+Guide for Years of Service Awards for Employees 2024

-Years of service awards, or long service awards, are rewards given to employees to recognise their length of service to their company.
+Years of service awards, or anniversary awards, are rewards given to employees to recognise their length of service to their company.
 There are those who are content to stay at the same company for the whole of their working career.
 Others move around, happy to spend two or maybe three years with one employer before moving on.
 Whether they are with you for one year or fifty, it is important to recognise your employees for their success and their commitment to your organisation.

 Why are long service awards important?